cpathology/FUC-CHEN/docs/index.rst

-Welcome to FUC's documentation!
+Welcome to FUC-CHEN's documentation!
 ===============================

-The documentation for `FUC <https://github.com/PingjunChen/FUC>`_ is mainly organized by following four sections.
+The documentation for `FUC-CHEN <https://github.com/cpathology/FUC-CHEN>`_ is mainly organized by following sections.

 * :ref:`cheatsheet-docs`
 * :ref:`inspect-docs`